 “As a growing agency, CPOC has the capacity to do much more, especially in outreach.
 We have to find creative ways to make our agency sustainable and truly independent.” – Giriana Hernandez (Outreach)

 “I went to the session Quantitative Data as Evidence in Investigations of Biased Policing: Opportunities and Challenges.
 They presented a lot of exciting information involving data and investigations.
-It created a lot of wonderful takeaways for who CPOC can improve our work and increase what data we can share.” – Daniel Guy (Administration)
+It created a lot of wonderful takeaways for how CPOC can improve our work and increase what data we can share.” – Daniel Guy (Administration)

 What was your favorite part?